A Quantum Reservoir Computing Approach to Quantum Stock Movement Forecasting in Quantum-Invested Markets: Methods

 The QRC architecture is composed of an input, encoding layer, quantum reservoir (QR), readout layer, linear regression and output (see Fig~\ref{fig:QRCscheme}).
-This model is motivated by the architecture of a D-Wave quantum system.
+This is a model of a D-wave system.
 The QR is a quantum system consisting of $N$ individual qubits.
 The dynamics of the reservoir are governed by the Hamiltonian:

 The first term in $\eqref{HamiltonianEq}$ describes the contribution of the individual qubits to the dynamics of the QR.
 Here $\Delta_{n}$ refers to the detuning of the $n$-th qubit while $\Omega_{n}$ gives the Rabi frequency. $\Omega_{n}$ and $\Delta_{n}$ are the Hamiltonian parameters in which the input time series $u$ is encoded. $\hat{\sigma}_n^d$ is an operator which projects onto qubit $n$'s excited state.
 It is written in terms of the Pauli operator $\hat{\sigma}_n^z$: $\hat{\sigma}_n^d = 0.5 (\hat{1} - \hat{\sigma}_n^z)$. $\hat{\sigma}_n^{x,y,z}$ are Pauli matrices describing the $n$-th qubit.